 The convoluted puzzle that connects several generations of characters will delight some readers, and probably have them rereading for clues they've missed.
 Other readers may bog down and find too much complication for too little payoff.
 Some connections that bind the characters reveal themselves in a leisurely fashion, or not at all; author Graff frequently describes a character grinning "in a way that suggested that he knew more about the world than he was letting on," and this attitude infuses the narrative, often leaving young readers to figure out obliquely suggested details for themselves.

 Still, many kids will relate to Cady's longing for a family and Marigold's efforts to keep her own family from running off the rails.
 Cady's talent is for making the perfect cake for each recipient, and A Tangle of Knots includes numerous recipes for baked goods, both sweet and savory, that are sure to appeal to budding chefs.

 Families can talk about why stories about kids who are great cooks are so popular.
 Do you think you might like to try some of the recipes here?

 How do decisions in the adult characters' past affect their kids?

 Do you find the revelation of how the characters are connected believable?
 Did you figure it out before the ending?

 - Genre: Fantasy

-- Topics: Magic and Fantasy, Adventures, Brothers and Sisters, Friendship, Misfits and Underdogs
+- Topics: Cooking and Baking, Magic and Fantasy, Adventures, Brothers and Sisters, Friendship, Misfits and Underdogs

 - Book type: Fiction